RoyOltmans/garden-mqtt-deamon/README.md

 **Usage of this project is on your own risk.**

 # Requirements
-This project has been build on linux raspbian on a Raspberry Pi 3B.
+This project has been build on linux raspbian on a Raspberry Pi 3B, but will most likely also run on other devices.

-0) Upgrade and update all repositories:
+1) Upgrade and update all repositories:

 ```
     $  sudo apt-get update